aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 * Fetch one or all feature flags enabled for a given application context
 * Support for static feature flags to simply turn on/off a feature without rules
 * Support for time based feature flags
+* Bring Your Own Feature Flags Store Provider

 ## Getting started

 ### IAM Permissions

-Your Lambda function IAM Role must have `appconfig:GetLatestConfiguration` and `appconfig:StartConfigurationSession` IAM permissions before using this feature.
+When using the default store `AppConfigStore`, your Lambda function IAM Role must have `appconfig:GetLatestConfiguration` and `appconfig:StartConfigurationSession` IAM permissions before using this feature.

 ### Required resources